newrelic/newrelic-agent-control/super-agent/src/super_agent/http_server/README.md

 ```

-The chosen wen server is [Actix](https://actix.rs/) and runs within Tokio so all the components will
+The chosen web server is [Actix](https://actix.rs/) and runs within Tokio so all the components will
 run in async.